numpy/numpy/doc/source/reference/c-api.array.rst

     Equivalent to :meth:`ndarray.max` (*self*, *axis*).
 Return the largest element of *self* along the given *axis*.
+    If it return only 1 element, return a numpy scalar, not an ndarray.

 .. c:function:: PyObject* PyArray_Min(PyArrayObject* self, int axis, PyArrayObject* out)